 As time is quickly comeing to a close, Jack summarizes the epilog of the play and Don kicks in with yet another yummie Jello recipe idea.
 Afterward, Jack, Mary, and Andy do a few lines from the Wishing Well song.

 PS: This one definitely rates up there in the top Jack Benny shows.
-In fact it is one of the few that would be repeated, pretty much as a reperformance without much change a year later.
+In fact it is one of the few that would be repeated, pretty much as is, a year later without much change.
 In the encor performance Walt Disney himself would be in the audience to witness firsthand the satire of his animated masterpiece.